ZekNikZ/git-workshop/README.md

 	new file:   hello-world.cpp
 ```

 `hello-world.cpp` has just moved from the **working directory** to the **staging area** or **index**.
 The staging area contains files that are about to be committed, in essense answering the question of "which file changes do I want to be recorded in the next snapshot?"
+Note that this command will _only move the current changes_ to the staging area.
+If you change the file again after `git add`ing it, you must run `git add` again.

 Next, run `git commit -m "Initial commit"`.
 This command takes all of the "staged" changes and bundles them together into a single snapshot called a "commit".
 Note that, behind the scenes, what is really happening is that the previous commit (snapshot) is being editing according to the changes specified in the commit.
 The `-m` flag in the command specifies the **commit message**, a short description of the changes that occurred.
 In this case, we said "Initial commit" since this was the first commit to our repository.